waldoxhm/asus-chromebox-cn62-guado-hackintosh/README.md

 ### What's working
  - IGPU
  - Audio
- - Ethernet(set EN0-interface-preferences-hardware to manual or will not wired)
+ - Ethernet(set EN0-interface-preferences-hardware to manual , or it will not wired)
  - SD card reader
  - Original WIFI module(use heliport to connect wifi)
  - BLUETOOTH